melilly/PVade/docs/how_to_guides/benchmark.rst

 Benchmark
 =========

-The Flag 2D example is used to benchmark PVade.
-For more detail on the Flag 2D example, you can refer to :ref:`Flag 2D`.
+PVade is benchmarked with the Flag 2D example (see :ref:`Flag 2D` for setup) and the Cylinder Flow example.

-Benchmarking of PVade was done through validation of lift, drag and position of point A as described in Turek and Hron [1]_, and proceeds through three steps: (1) validation of the structure solve only (CSM3), validation of the fluid solve only (CFD3), and validation of the coupled fluid-structure interaction (FSI2).
+Benchmarking via Flag 2D was done through validation of lift, drag, and position of point A as described in Turek and Hron [1]_.
+It proceeds through three steps: (1) validation of the structure solve only (CSM3), validation of the fluid solve only (CFD3), and validation of the coupled fluid-structure interaction (FSI2).

+Benchmarking via Cylinder Flow was done with validation of lift, drag, vorticity, and lock-in phenomena, in comparison with Placzek et al [2]_.
+This additional benchmark came ahead of introducing floating PV capabilities to PVade.
+The paper proceeds through 3 steps: (1) the periodic wake of a fixed cylinder, (2) lock-in wake frequency for a forced-oscillation cylinder, and (3) vortex-induced vibrations for a cylinder free to oscillate with the lift and drag generated from the surrounding fluid.
+We have matched steps (1) and (2) at present.

 CSM3 benchmark
 --------------